 BLOODLINES, GENETICS and REGISTRATION

-If you have searched for a German Shepherd then you have you seen ads like this.
+If you have searched for a German Shepherd then you have you seen ads similar to this.
 “AKC registered puppies from champion bloodlines.
 Great with families, working bloodlines, very protective.
-Only $1000.
-Call 555-1234” What does all of this mean?
+Call 123-4567 Only $1000. *** PLEASE NOTE *** this is a sample advertisement & does not reflect our pricing.

 When the AKC (American Kennel Club) or CKC either of the 2 following entities (Canadian Kennel Club) or the (Continental Kennel Club) registers a new puppy, it does so sight unseen - without ever having evaluated the appearance, health or quality of the parents of the litter.
 In fact only a minuscule fraction of the tens of thousands of breeding dogs all across America have ever been evaluated.
 While registration is a great place to start, there is more to consider than whether the dog is registered.
 Sadly, the marketplace is chock full of puppies with bad genetics and these are from officially registered canine parents.
 A puppy born with a slight genetic abnormality might come from purebred parents, and can still be registered.
 An inexperienced or unscrupulous breeder may not recognize the uneven hips on a puppy and sell it to someone who will later breed the puppy.
 The final outcome will be a new line of registered dogs that are genetically inferior.
 None of these statements are made to be derogatory of the AKC or CKC, these registration organizations do many wonderful things to improve the health, welfare, training and advocacy of ALL canines.